IU-PR/Capstone_project/content/docs/2024/AlumniPortal-Innopolis/week3.md

 This week's progress report outlines significant developments and strategic adjustments as we advance towards our project goals.

 ## Prototype Features *Developed*:
-*Currently we have ~1000 lines of functional code written in go in the backend part, web-design and around 150-200 of YAML/Dockerfile configuration lines*
+*Currently we have Backend Prototype that can be tested via Postman on local machine and web-design on Figma*
 - **Additional Requests Service:** Implemented RESTful API endpoints for managing additional requests with full CRUD functionality.
 - **Auth Service:** Finalized user authentication features including signup, login, and token validation, supported by robust middleware for role-based access control.
 - **Community & Donation & Event/Project Services:** Started development of these services.
 After finalizing, MVP core functionality on the back-end part will be finalized.